 During the Rock Instructor Exam you will be examined on climbs through Grade III and up to 5.9.
 You will learn or refine your skills in risk-management, industry standards, route finding, technical skills, terrain assessment, rescue scenarios, and client care.

 This is the entry-level course for the Rock Guide and Alpine Guide Programs and Rock Instructor Certification.
-The Rock Instructor Course (RIC) was designed for aspiring guides who have a strong rock climbing background and for instructors who are interested in improving their skills and increasing knowledge.
+The Rock Guide Course (RGC) was designed for aspiring guides who have a strong rock climbing background and for instructors who are interested in improving their skills and increasing knowledge.
 The RIC trains aspiring guides on routes up to Grade III and 5.9 while emphasizing risk management and client rewards.

-The RIC includes indoor and outdoor classroom time, practice sessions, and climbing on a variety of rock routes.
+The RGC includes indoor and outdoor classroom time, practice sessions, and climbing on a variety of rock routes.
 Recreational climbing skills and judgment are screened as part of the daily activities.
 The course is designed to introduce some of the recommended methods common to rock guiding through sessions and practical application.

 The goals of the six-day Rock Instructor Exam (RIE) are to assess and certify rock-climbing instructors who demonstrate a high level of expertise consistent with the standards introduced in the 10-day Rock Instructor Course and to further the general education of the students.